National Leftist Revolutionary Union

-The National Leftist Revolutionary Union (Unión Nacional Izquierdista Revolucionaria) was a radical political party that operated in Colombia in the early 1930s.
+The National Leftist Revolutionary Union (Unión Nacional Izquierdista Revolucionaria, UNIR) was a left-wing Colombian political party founded by Jorge Eliécer Gaitán that operated in the early 1930s.

 History

-The movement was founded in 1933 by populist leader Jorge Eliécer Gaitán after he broke with the Liberal Party.

-In 1935, Gaitan decided to rejoin the Liberals, and disbanded the National Leftist Revolutionary Union in the same year.
+The National Leftist Revolutionary Union (UNIR) was founded in 1933 by populist leader Jorge Eliécer Gaitán after he broke with the Colombian Liberal Party.
+In 1935, Gaitán decided to rejoin the Liberal Party, disbanding the UNIR the same year.